Chicken Brine Recipe

 If you don’t plan to cook it right away, that is fine.
 Just take it out of the brine, rinse it to get extra salt off the surface, pat it dry and place it in the fridge until you are ready to finish preparing it.

-Roast chicken being basted
+brined chicken being basted after roasting

 How to Cook Brined Chicken